Facebook Group Monetization: Building a 6-Figure Business From a Free Community

 In this comprehensive guide, I’ll walk you through the exact framework I used to transform a free Facebook community into a sustainable six-figure business, including the mistakes that nearly cost me everything.

-The Untapped Goldmine: Why Facebook Groups in 2025
+The Untapped Goldmine: Why Facebook Groups

 • Algorithm advantage: Facebook prioritizes Group content in members’ feeds, resulting in higher organic reach than Pages or personal profiles